LankeyBoard/RulesGraph/generalRules.md

 Double your Speed this turn.

-## Basic Clash Moves
+## Basic Counters

-slug: BASIC-CLASH-MOVES
+slug: BASIC-COUNTERS

 ruleType: LISTCOMPACT\
 These Actions can be used whenever you Clash with an enemy, they miss you with an Attack in addition to being used as an Action.

 ### Push

-slug: CLASH-PUSH
+slug: COUNTER-PUSH

 Move the target 5 ft. into an unoccupied space.

 ### Stagger

-slug: CLASH-STAGGER
+slug: COUNTER-STAGGER

 Halve the targets Base Speed.

 ### Expose

-slug: CLASH-EXPOSE
+slug: COUNTER-EXPOSE

 Choose an ally, they get a +3 to their next Attack Test against the target.

 ### Guard Step

-slug: CLASH-GUARD-STEP
+slug: COUNTER-GUARD-STEP

 Move 5ft. away from the target and gain +2 Armor